 The next Audi Q5 e-tron will be an iconic Quattro model, reportedly.
 The power, accordingly, is presumably fed to the front wheels via a 7-speed automatic transmission.
 In the meantime, the electric motor is positioned at the rear wheels.

 The next Audi Q5 e-tron will be an iconic Quattro model

 Generally, the rest of the new Q5 remains the design seen on other conventional Q5s, except for a new e-tron badging up front.
 The SUV is expected to be the Audi’s fastest 2.0-litre-powered model in the auto market.

-The forthcoming Q5 will be the third-generation e-tron to join Audi’s all-electric e-tron SUV family, following the Q7-etron and the A3 Sportback e-tron.
+The forthcoming Q5 will be the third-generation e-tron to join Audi’s all-electric e-tron SUV family, following the on-sale Q7-etron and the on-sale A3 Sportback e-tron.
 Just wait for its debut early next year.